 - Mix in 3/4 cup heat treated flour on a low speed.
 Scrape the sides of the bowl with a rubber spatula as needed.

 - Fold in 1/3 cup vegan chocolate chips and 1/3 cup rainbow sprinkles by hand with a rubber spatula.

 This recipe makes about 1 1/2 cups of edible cookie dough, which is enough to fill a dozen cupcakes or fill a short layer cake.

 Heat Treating Your Flour

-To make sure your flour is safe to consume raw, pasteurize it by microwaving it!
-Be sure that the internal temperature reaches 160 degrees Fahrenheit or 72 degrees Celsius.
+To make sure your flour is safe to consume raw, heat treat it by microwaving it or heating it in the oven!
+Be sure that the internal temperature reaches 160 F or 72 C.

 Making This Vegan Edible Cookie Dough in Advance

 This vegan edible cookie dough can be made in advance and stays good in the fridge for up to 2 weeks in an airtight container or up to a month in the freezer.

 Amount Per Serving Calories 357Total Fat 12gSaturated Fat 5gTrans Fat 0gUnsaturated Fat 6gCholesterol 0mgSodium 10mgCarbohydrates 64gFiber 2gSugar 43gProtein 3g